dominique-unruh/qrhl-tool/proofgeneral.md

 Cons:
 * Manual configuration.
 * If your system already has ProofGeneral installed, it is not obvious which version Emacs will use.

+Optional extra step:
+* In Emacs, do `C-0 M-x byte-recompile-directory` and pass the directory `QRHL_TOOL/proofgeneral` when asked.
+  This speeds up loading.
+Needed only once.
+Repeat when updating `qrhl-tool`.

 ## Repository version of the qRHL-supporting ProofGeneral